Need to talk? Call 1800 882 436.

 • Your 'Rhesus factor' (RhD) tells you if you have a protein known as 'D antigen' on the surface of your red blood cells.

-• If your blood type is RhD negative and a small amount of your RhD positive baby’s blood enters your blood stream during pregnancy or birth, it can cause an immune response called haemolytic disease of the newborn.
+• If you are RhD negative and a small amount of your baby’s RhD positive blood enters your bloodstream during pregnancy or birth, it can cause an immune response called haemolytic disease of the newborn.

 What are blood types?

 These blood types are further identified as being either positive or negative.
 For example, your blood type can be A positive or A negative.
-The ‘positive’ or ‘negative’ shows your 'Rhesus factor' (RhD), which identifies if you have a protein known as 'D antigen' on the surface of your red blood cells.
+The ‘positive’ or ‘negative’ shows your 'Rhesus factor' (RhD), which identifies if you have a protein called 'D antigen' on the surface of your red blood cells.

 Why is your blood type important during pregnancy?